Scandals of the Grant administration: Black Friday Gold Panic 1869

 Grant's Secretary of Treasury, George S. Boutwell, continued to sell Treasury gold on the open market.
 In late August 1869, President Grant consulted with businessman, A. T. Stewart, Grant's initial Cabinet nominee for Secretary of Treasury, concerning the Treasury's selling gold.
 Stewart advised Grant that the Treasury should not sell gold, in order that the Government would not be involved in the gold market.
 Grant accepted Stewart's advice and wrote to Boutwell that selling extra Treasury gold would upset agriculture sales.
 Boutwell had, on September 1, originally ordered $9,000,000 in gold to be sold from the Treasury in order to buy up U.S. Bonds with greenbacks.
 However, after receiving a letter from Grant, Boutwell canceled the order.
 Previously, Secretary Boutwell had been selling regularly at $1,000,000 of gold each week.
 On September 6, 1869, Gould bought the Tenth National Bank, which was used as a buying house for gold, and Gould and Fisk then began buying gold in earnest.
 As the price of gold began to rise, Grant became suspicious of possible manipulation and wrote a letter to Secretary Boutwell on September 12, stating "The fact is, a desperate struggle is now taking place...I write this letter to advise you of what I think you may expect, to put you on your guard."
 However, President Grant's personal associations with Gould and Fisk gave them the clout that they needed to continue their financial scam on Wall Street.

 Sometime around September 19, 1869, Corbin, at the urging of Gould, sent a letter to Grant desperately urging him not to release gold from the Treasury.
 Grant received the letter from a messenger while playing croquet with Porter at the mansion of Grant's kinsman in Washington, Pennsylvania.
 He finally realized what was going on and was determined to stop the gold manipulation scheme.
 When pressed for a reply to Corbin's letter, Grant responded curtly that everything was "all right" and that there was no reply.
 One Grant biographer described the comical nature of the events as an "Edwardian farce."
-Grant, however, did have his wife Julia respond in a letter giving advance warning to Corbin's wife and recommending that Abel Corbin needed to get out of the gold speculation market.
+Grant, however, did have his wife Julia respond in a letter giving advance warning to Grant's sister and recommending that her husband Abel Corbin needed to get out of the gold speculation market.
 When Gould visited Corbin's house, he read the letter from Mrs. Grant containing the warning from Grant, after which he began to sell gold, while also buying small amounts of gold in order to keep people from getting suspicious.
 Gould never told Fisk, who kept buying gold in earnest, that Grant was catching onto their predatory scheme.